vxpm/hemisphere/README.md

 - Crash Bandicoot: The Wrath of Cortex
 - WarioWare, Inc.: Mega Party Game$!

+It's worth noting that these are _not_ the only games that work.
+Other games might or might not work, most are untested.

 On a more technical note, here's what `lazuli` currently offers:

 - `cranelift` based PowerPC JIT compiler